Centenary University is committed to you.

 - Your official high school transcript

-- Your official SAT or ACT scores
+- Your official SAT or ACT scores (Recommended, not required)

 - A 250-word essay (Recommended, not required)